Sex in the city: Asics apologises after pornography ran on its large screens for hours

-An Asics store manager says a full investigation is under way and is apologising after pornography appeared on large TV screens above its Auckland central shop.
+An Asics store manager has apologised and says a full investigation is under way after pornography appeared on large TV screens above its Auckland central shop.

+A spokeswoman at Asics head office has also confirmed the company has contacted police and Netsafe over the incident.

-The manager, who gave his name only as John, said the incident happened because of a cyber security breach - he was "100 per cent sure" the explicit videos had not been uploaded by one of his staff.
+The store manager, who gave his name only as John, said the incident happened because of a cybersecurity breach - he was "100 per cent sure" the explicit videos had not been uploaded by one of his staff.

-Shoppers on Queen St, including young children, had been shocked to see pornography playing the large screen outside the sportswear shop on Shortland St which witnesses say ran from 1am to 10am when staff turned up for work.
+Shoppers on Queen St, including young children, had been shocked to see pornography playing on the large screen outside the sportswear shop on Shortland St which witnesses say ran from 1am to 10am when staff turned up for work.

 "Head office and our IT team have begun a full investigation into what happened and who uploaded the page," John said.